 Sturdy metal construction.
 Steel bumpers prevent spice jars from sliding out the sides.
 Mounts with either screws or adhesive hooks, both included.
 Simple, clean design.

 Hook adhesive can be difficult to remove.
 Additional adhesive is a little hard to find.

 Sturdy steel-wire construction with bronze finish.
-Adds decorative touch to your kitchen.
+Adds a decorative touch to your kitchen.
 All mounting hardware included.

 Must be attached to the wall.
-Design might not complement your kitchen.
+The design might not complement your kitchen.

 A handful of owners felt the shelves were too shallow for their spice bottles.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.